 Enrolled Agent (EA)

-An enrolled agent is authorized by the IRS to represent taxpayers before the IRS for audits, collections, and appeals.
+An enrolled agent is authorized by the IRS to represent taxpayers before the IRS for audits and collections.
 EAs can advise and prepare tax returns.
-There is no educational requirement to become an EA.
-There is a short exam administered by the IRS that a person must pass in order to become an EA.
+While there is no educational requirement to become an EA, there is a short exam administered by the IRS that a person must pass in order to become an EA.

 Certified Public Accountant (CPA)

 The educational and licensing requirements for obtaining a CPA are:

 - 5 years of education (bachelors and usually a masters)

 - A passing score on the CPA exam

 CPAs do not all specialize in tax.
 The accounting profession is broken down into internal audit, tax, and consulting.
 Even within tax, CPAs can specialize in individual, corporate, state and local, and international tax.
 CPAs prepare returns, ensure you are in compliance with tax code, and maintain business and financial records.
-A CPA is a great choice if you are current on your taxes and do not have any outstanding tax issues.
+A CPA is a great choice if you are current on your taxes and do not have outstanding tax issues.